omcoch/omcoch/README.md

  👀

- I’m interested especially in web development, but also in
+ I’m interested especially in web development, but also in security, automation and coding overall.